xenloops/talk-dogfood-pipeline-ci/dep-check_demo.md

 * https://github.com/OwlCarousel2/OwlCarousel2
 * https://github.com/williamfiset/DEPRECATED-data-structures

-Be sure to fork someone else's repo if you need to add to it.
+Be sure to fork someone else's repo if you need to add to it rather than mucking up their work.

 1. (Do basic Jenkins job setup)
 2. Build Steps: add Invoke Dependency-Check